 As the need arises to fill vacancies within the police department, applicants on the eligibility list will be notified of a time and place for a formal interview with the chief of police and the municipal manager.
 This is not a scored interview and will not affect your ranking on the eligibility list.

-This interview is conducted to learn more about you, why you would like to work for the Penn Hills Police Department, and to explain what you can expect if you’re selected for employment.
+This interview is conducted to learn more about you, why you would like to work for the Penn Hills Police Department and to explain what you can expect if we hire you.

 11. Conditional Offer of Employment: